Last updated on February 28th, 2022

 This time, you will be called offside depending on your position when Player ‘3’ kicked the ball!
 This is because Player ‘3’ has made a new play.
 As such, your offside position will be taken with reference to this play instead.

-In this scenario above, you are considered to be in an onside position.
+In the scenario above, you are considered to be in an onside position.
 This is because before Player ‘3’ plays the ball, you are onside.

 However, if you are still in an offside position when Player ‘3’ shoots the ball, you will be called offside!